 Perception and the Brain

-Becoming more aware of these perceptions is a huge part of contemplative photography.
-I wanted to learn more about this process – where it originates – and how it’s related to intuition and the brain.
-So, I did a little research and had my virtual assistant daughter, Kelly, put together this infographic of definitions (by no means comprehensive).
+Becoming aware of these perceptions is a skill that can be learned.
+But first, where does this process originate, and how is it related to intuition and the brain?
+I did a little research and had my virtual assistant daughter, Kelly, put together this infographic of definitions (by no means comprehensive).

 Here’s what I learned.